 I told her flat out: there are many people who have left the church because of the teachings of Julie Rowe, Jake Hilton, Denver Snuffer, and several others.
 We should be extremely wary of these types of events drawing these people away from the need to read the Book of Mormon and drink from its depths instead of worrying about geography.
 It proves NOTHING other than people are easily deceived by bold claims and pretended spiritual motives.

 Just remember, Satan has great power.
 His greatest tool is deception.
-I have talked with people who have had friends that had “energy healings” done by these people and they said it took them months to overcome the damage that was done.
+I have talked with people who have had friends that had “energy healings” done by these people and they said it took them months to recover from the damage that was done.

 This is not something to be trifled with.
 That is why I am so adamant about this, I do not want to see anyone jumping ship and leaving the church.
 Never allow deception of any kind into your life.
 Never get even 1 degree off course.